cons0le7/hyperpixel4-kali/README.md

 ```

 ### To make rotation settings stay after reboot / power off:
-- tap the blue kali icon at the top right of desktop
+- tap the blue kali icon at the top left of desktop
 - Settings > Settings Manager > Session and Startup > Application Autostart > Add
 - Set a name and description.
 - For command: